Bring the power of the Linux command line into your

 Database Operations

-).
+sqlite3).
 Using command substitution, you can

-create a fool-proof way of calling sqlite
+create a fool-proof way of calling sqlite:

 $(ls /usr/bin/sqlite* | grep 'sqlite[0-9]*$' | head -n1)

-This will return the full file path of the sqlite
+This will return the full file path of the sqlite executable available on a

 system.

-Consider an application that, upon first execution, creates an empty database.
+empty database.
 If this syntax is used to invoke the

-sqlite
+sqlite binary,

 the empty database always will be created using the correct version of

-on that system.
+sqlite on that system.

-Here's an example of how to create a new database with a table for personal information:
+Here's an example of how to create a new database

 $(ls /usr/bin/sqlite* | grep 'sqlite[0-9]*$' | head -n1) test.db